Banjio/obsi_backup/Linux/Arch_TipsTricks/Arch_Linux_Installations/Installation Guide Arch Linux.md

 # Arch installation
+See [[Install Arch on bootable device]] for packages that miss here

 Notes for installing arch with the python-archinstaller for fast setup.
 Afterwards great part of the system should be setup with bash scripts.
 This can be further automatized by supplying a config to the installer which has all the settings embedded into it https://python-archinstall.readthedocs.io/en/latest/installing/guided.html#installing-directly-from-a-configuration-file